gcnaccount/pywallet/README.md

 Implements offline wallet generation to support secure, manual, offline, and cold wallet generation.
 It supports multple coin types, including Bitcoin (BTC), Bitcoin cash (BCH), and Litecoin (LTC).
-It conform to the BIP 32, BIP 44, and BIP 39 standards for Hierarchical Deterministic (HD) wallets.
+It conforms to the BIP 32, BIP 44, and BIP 39 standards for Hierarchical Deterministic (HD) wallets.

 The software (btc.py / bch.py / ltc.py) outputs the wallet seed as a 24-word (264-bit) mnemonic
 which can be written on paper, stamped on to metal, or encoded in a fireproof device (e.g. a